-- If you are fully vaccinated OR under 12 years old, you must self-isolate for at least 5 days from your symptom onset or if you have no symptoms, from the date of your positive test result.
-You cannot leave isolation for at least 5 days AND until any respiratory symptoms have been improving for at least 24 hours, any gastrointestinal symptoms have been resolved for at least 48 hours, and you do not have a fever (without the use of fever reducing medication). - If you are not fully vaccinated (unvaccinated or partially vaccinated) AND age 12 or older, OR if you are immunocompromised, you must self-isolate for 10 days from symptom onset or if you have no symptoms, the date of your positive test result, AND until your symptoms have been improving for 24 hours (or 48 hours if gastrointestinal symptoms) and you do not have a fever (without the use of fever reducing medication). - Self-isolation is a legal requirement.
-The Self-Isolation Class Order requires all cases to self-isolate unless advised otherwise by Algoma Public Health.
-You can be fined up to \$5000 per day for violating this order. - Self-isolation means you must: - Stay home, and isolate away from others in the home. - Only leave if it's a medical emergency or if permitted by APH. - No visitors unless it's essential (e.g., health care providers). - If you are a care-giver to someone with COVID-19, please see this handout for more information on keeping yourself safe. - If you cannot self-isolate in your home, please call APH at 705-942-4646 ext.
-5404. - Contact telehealth or your health care provider if you have any questions about your symptoms. - If you are having difficulty breathing or require immediate medical attention, please call 911 and notify them of your COVID-19 status.
+- If you tested positive on a RAT, you no longer need to book a PCR test to confirm your results.
+Directions are the same for those who test positive on a PCR, rapid molecular, or RAT test. - If you are fully vaccinated (with at least two doses of vaccine) OR under 12 years old, you must self-isolate for at least 5 days from your symptom onset or if you have no symptoms, from the date of your positive test result.
+You cannot leave isolation for at least 5 days AND until any respiratory symptoms have been improving for at least 24 hours, any gastrointestinal symptoms have been resolved for at least 48 hours, and you do not have a fever (without the use of fever reducing medication). - If you are not fully vaccinated (unvaccinated or partially vaccinated with only 1 dose of vaccine) AND age 12 or older, OR if you are immunocompromised, you must self-isolate for 10 days from symptom onset or if you have no symptoms, the date of your positive test result, AND until your symptoms have been improving for 24 hours (or 48 hours if gastrointestinal symptoms) and you do not have a fever (without the use of fever reducing medication). - Self-isolation is a legal requirement.
+The Self-Isolation Class Order requires all cases to selfisolate unless advised otherwise by Algoma Public Health.
+You can be fined up to \$5000 per day for violating this order. - Self-isolation means you must: - Stay home, and isolate away from others in the home. - Only leave if it's a medical emergency or if permitted by APH. - No visitors unless it's essential (e.g., health care providers). - If you cannot self-isolate in your home, please call APH at 705-942-4646 ext.
+5404. - Contact Ontario telehealth (1-866-797-0000) or your health care provider if you have any questions about your symptoms. - If you are having difficulty breathing or require immediate medical attention, please call 911 and notify them of your COVID-19 status. - If you are a caregiver to someone with COVID-19, please see this handout for more information on keeping yourself safe.

-Notifying Your Close Contacts
+Notify Your Close Contacts

-1. Calculate your Period of Communicability
+- 1. Calculate your Period of Communicability - Period of communicability is the time in which you are infectious and likely to spread the virus to others.

-- Period of communicability is the time in which you are infectious and likely to spread the virus to others. - Your period of communicability began 48 hours before your first symptom appeared.
+• Your period of communicability began 48 hours before your first symptom appeared.
 If you do not have symptoms, your period of communicability began 48 hours before you were tested.
 This lasts until the end of your isolation.